BenjaminMayberry/ds250-06/index_2027.md

 `January 2027 - April 2027`
 __Imagine Learning__

-- Build web scraping tool to find and format school district technology data.
+- Build web scraping tool to find and format school district technology data
-- Used R and the Rvest package to parse and format web data.
+- Used R and the Rvest package to parse and format web data
-- Saved 30 hours a month with the automated scripts.
+- Saved 30 hours a month with the automated scripts

 `April 2027 - July 2027`
 __Pinnacle Management Group__,

-- Proof of concept development of dashboards using client's corporate data.
+- Proof of concept development of dashboards using client's corporate data
-- Built and documented differences of PowerBI, Google Dashoards, and Tableau.
+- Built and documented differences of PowerBI, Google Dashoards, and Tableau
-- Saved client $10k in database and dashboard server fees and validated future dashboard processes.
+- Saved client $10k in database and dashboard server fees and validated future dashboard processes -->
- -->

 ## Service and Work History